tomsdoo/pgkvs/README.md

 # @tomsd/pgkvs

-It's a key value store handler with postgresql, for easy-use,
+It's a key value store handler that the repository is a postgresql database, for easy-use.

 ## Installation
 ``` shell